Competitive

 - "The city falls asleep"

-- Mafia wakes and points to a target
+- Werewolves wake and point to a target

-- The Don wakes (after Mafia) and checks one player for the Sheriff role
+- The Alpha Wolf wakes (after Werewolves) and checks one player for the Seer role

-- The Sheriff wakes and checks one player
+- The Seer wakes and checks one player

 - The GM announces morning and the result of the night